India's crematoriums overwhelmed as virus 'swallows people' - WTMJ

 Associated Press

-NEW DELHI (AP) — India’s crematoriums and burial grounds are being overwhelmed by the devastating new surge of infections tearing through the populous country with terrifying speed, depleting the supply of life-saving oxygen to critical levels and leaving patients to die while waiting in line to see doctors.
+“He has lit funeral pyres in every house,’’ she cried in a video shot by India’s weekly magazine The Caravan.

-For the fourth straight day, India on Sunday set a global daily record for new infections, spurred by an insidious, new variant that emerged here, undermining the government’s premature claims of victory over the pandemic.
+For the fourth straight day, India on Sunday set a global daily record of new coronavirus infections, spurred by an insidious new variant that emerged here.
+The surge has undermined the government’s premature claims of victory over the pandemic.

-The 349,691 confirmed cases over the past day brought India’s total to more than 16.9 million, behind only the United States.
-The Health Ministry reported another 2,767 deaths in the past 24 hours, pushing India’s COVID-19 fatalities to 192,311.
+The 349,691 confirmed infections over the past day brought India’s total to more than 16.9 million cases, behind only the United States.
+The Health Ministry reported another 2,767 deaths in the past 24 hours, pushing India’s fatalities to 192,311.

-Experts say that toll could be a huge undercount, as suspected cases are not included, and many deaths from the infection are being attributed to underlying conditions.
+Experts say this toll could be a huge undercount, as suspected cases are not included, and many COVID-19 deaths are being attributed to underlying conditions.

-The crisis unfolding in India is most visceral in its graveyards and crematoriums, and in heartbreaking images of gasping patients dying on their way to hospitals due to lack of oxygen.
+The unfolding crisis is most visceral in India’s overwhelmed graveyards and crematoriums, and in heartbreaking images of gasping patients dying on their way to hospitals due to lack of oxygen.

-Burial grounds in the Indian capital New Delhi are running out of space and bright, glowing funeral pyres light up the night sky in other badly hit cities.
+Burial grounds in the capital New Delhi are running out of space.
+Bright, glowing funeral pyres light up the night sky in other badly hit cities.

-In central Bhopal city, some crematoriums have increased their capacity from dozens of pyres to more than 50.
+In the central city of Bhopal, some crematoriums have increased their capacity from dozens of pyres to more than 50.
 Yet officials say there are still hours-long waits.

 At the city’s Bhadbhada Vishram Ghat crematorium, workers said they cremated more than 110 people on Saturday, even as government figures in the entire city of 1.8 million put the total number of virus deaths at just 10.